 What We Do

-- Review nominations submitted by states, tribes, and other federal agencies and list eligible properties in the National Register
+- Review nominations that Americans believe are worthy of preservation submitted by states, tribes, and other federal agencies and list eligible properties in the National Register

 - Offer guidance on evaluating, documenting, and listing different types of historic places through the National Register Bulletin series and other publications